astashov/liftosaur/src/docs/content/docs.md

 It should give you a hint that evaluation result will be `45lb`, which is the current value of `state.benchPressWeight`.
 You can enter any expression there, using math operators.
 For example, in 5/3/1 workout variations, for weights there're often percentages of training max weight being used, so you could write it as `state.benchPressWeight * 0.7`, for example.
 Or do something completely crazy like `(state.benchPressWeight + 10lb) * 5 / 3.14` (no idea why would you need it, but it's totally possible).

-You can use any state variables you defined, both in Finish Day Script or in expressions for weight or number of reps for an excercise, by prefixing them with `state.`, like you see in the example above.
+You can use any state variables you defined, both in Finish Day Script or in expressions for weight or number of reps for an exercise, by prefixing them with `state.`, like you see in the example above.

 You may notice that the weight value gets rounded if you use some math operators.
 Liftosaur always rounds the weight so you could get it using your available plates.
 So, please make sure the "Available Plates" in "Settings" correctly reflect the plates you have access to in your gym.